55abhilash/fuber/README.md

 ## Setup

 Fuber is a Clojure based application and makes use of Leiningen.<br>
-Following are the prerequisite software which are required by Fuber and must be installed on your system:
+Following are the prerequisite software for Fuber.
+Install them if they are already not installed on your system:
 * Leiningen
 * JDK (OpenJDK or Oracle JDK)
 * MySQL

+If you are using Ubuntu, all three can be installed using apt.

 Now, clone this repo:<br>
 ```